theilr/gimp-frastructure/README.md

 * Contrast stretch -- basically add back in the contrast you took out with Cheap HDR;
     the effect of this is local contrast enhancement.

-## Vignette
+### Vignette

 `vignette.py` and `process.py`

 Sometimes you can draw a little more attention to the center of the image (if that's the part you want the viewer to focus on) by darkening the corners a little bit.
-For some images,
-it looks better to lighten those corners.
+For some images, it looks better to lighten those corners.
 This routine does either.

+___

+## Overt Manipulation

-## Jagged Border
+### Jagged Border

 `jaggedborder.py` and `process.py`